 Identify any outstanding bills and payments to close out the AP and AR.
 You also want to take any exceptions into account, like discounts.

-Here are some specific steps to follow in AR:
+Here are some specific steps to follow in Accounts Receivable:

-Next, review your AP to check you’re making invoice payments on time.
+Next, review your Accounts Payable to check you're making invoice payments on time.
 Here are a few steps to follow: